jeffreyadams/atlasofliegroups-docs/atlas_build/html/_sources/tutorial/video_1A/basics.txt

         type: int
         atlas>

 This tells us the data type (int) of the variable x.
-For more information on data types go to :ref:`basic_commands``
+For more information on data types go to :ref:`basic_commands`.

 The ``basic.at`` file
 ----------------------